marthag8/zfs/README.md

 end
 ```

 :sparkles: Note that destroy flags are not directly supported.
-However, some like the `-d` flag can be used by setting the `defer_destroy` property on the filesystem prior to desctruction.
+However, some like the `-d` flag can be used by setting the `defer_destroy` property on the filesystem prior to destruction.
 See the example below.

 ```ruby
 filesystem = zfs "tank/test" do